Summary: Above ground a lawn can look beautiful but down below the can be a war going on in which lawn grubs and other enemies are fighting it out!

 When earth becomes springy to your step and the grass is no longer green, but a dead brown so dead that it can be rolled back… you know the grub has struck, for the roots have been cut below the surface.

 Ants, Wireworms, Rootworms and Root Maggots

 Another enemy is the ant.
-Its great numbers make it one of the most common of the insects.
+Its great numbers make it one of the most common of the lawn insects.
 In its perpetual digging and depositing of earth upon the surface, the ant destroys grass.

 Our look into the earth would also reveal the round and fat sowbug or pillbug, which attacks plant stems and roots near the ground.